ErrorTzy/writings/notes/An Introduction to Brain and Behavior/draft_notes.md

 ## Two categories of Memory: implicit vs. explicit

-demonstrates knowledge e.g. a skill, conditioned response, or recall of events on prompting, but cannot explicitly retrieve the information.
+implicit: demonstrates knowledge e.g. a skill, conditioned response, or recall of events on prompting, but cannot explicitly retrieve the information.
 The key distinction here is whether it is conscious.

 conscious recollection